 While these closing techniques are all exciting, a real estate agent is the ultimate determinant of whether there will be a deal or not.
 It is the laid down marketing plan that determines how satisfied the client is throughout the negotiation process.
 Marketing strategies for real estate agents should, therefore, be long term, creative, and targeted.

-Use virtual staging services to give your clients a clear picture of how the furniture and other home amenities can look like in the house.
-Once all these steps have been taken, the prospect will come to the point of decision, and only then can the tactics above bring you success in the marketing of real estate.
+Use virtual staging services to give your clients a clear picture of what the furniture and other home amenities will look like in the house.
+Such a move will help the prospect come to the point of decision.
+Only then, the tactics above can bring you success in the marketing of real estate.